TeamCity Cloud 2024.12 Help

 Apache Struts

-TeamCity bundles IntelliJ IDEA which contains JARs from both Apache Struts 1.x and Apache Struts 2.x.
-These JARs are only used by IntelliJ IDEA Struts plugin when IntelliJ IDEA collects inspections for a project on a TeamCity agent.
+TeamCity can download IntelliJ IDEA which contains JARs from both Apache Struts 1.x and Apache Struts 2.x.
+These JARs are exclusively used by the IntelliJ IDEA Struts plugin when IntelliJ IDEA collects inspections for a project on a TeamCity agent.